section-engineering-education/engineering-education/content/articles/Dependency-injection-in-flutter/index.md

 ### Introduction
 `Dependency injection` in Flutter is an object-oriented technique that sends the dependencies of another object to an object.
-We shift the creation and restriction of the dependant objects outside of the class that relies on them using dependency injection.
+Using dependency injection, we can also move the creation and restriction of dependent objects outside of the classes.
 This brings a more significant level of adaptability, decoupling, and simpler testing.

  The `provider package` wraps Inherited Widgets in an easy-to-use wrapper.
 It makes it easy to manage and utilize, and it also includes a state management mechanism for managing data within the app.